Tiger Woods Taken To Hospital After Being Injured In Serious Car Crash

-Tiger Woods is undergoing surgery on leg injuries after being cut from his car following an accident in Los Angeles, officials have confirmed.
+Tiger Woods is undergoing surgery on leg injuries after being pulled from his car following an accident in Los Angeles, officials have confirmed.

-Fire crews had to use “jaws of life” cutting equipment to remove Woods from the wreckage of the vehicle after it rolled over and suffered “major damage”.
+Fire crews had to pry Woods from the wreckage of the vehicle after it veered off a road and rolled down a steep hillside and suffered “major damage”.

 The 15-time major winner was taken to a local hospital by ambulance having suffered “multiple leg injuries”, according to his manager Mark Steinberg.